Academic Resources

 Study Abroad

 There are many opportunities for Plymouth State University students to study through program offerings throughout the globe.
-Study abroad opportunities include: a semester and/or an academic year abroad; January and summer terms; international internships; and short-term trips/courses led by PSU (or affiliated) faculty.
+Study abroad opportunities include: a semester and/or an academic year abroad; January and summer terms; international internships; exchanges, and in the future there will be short-term trips/courses led by PSU (or affiliated) faculty.

-The three types of programs that we offer for most semester and year programs are the following:
+The two types of programs that we offer for most semester and year programs are the following:

 Provider Partners